troscianko/BehaveAI/README.md

 #### Key features:
 - Fast user-friendly annotation - in under an hour you can create a powerful tracking model
 - Identifies objects and their behaviour based on motion and/or static appearance
+- Identifies small, fast moving, and motion-blurred targets
-- Can track any type and combination of animal/object
+- Can track any type(s) of animal/object
 - Tracks multiple individuals, classifying the behaviour of each independently
 - Computationally efficient - runs fine on low-end devices without GPU
 - Lightweight installation